-Jordan is so much more than an ex-superstar NBA player.
+Jordan is so much more than an ex-superstar NBA player, NBA Finals and playoffs legend or 1992 Olympic Dream Team participant.
 The billionaire is worth a fortune thanks to marketing himself and selling Nike Air Jordan shoes to people across the globe.
 Plus, he owns the Charlotte Hornets.

-Jordan’s first wife, Juanita Vanoy, won a boatload of money in their divorce settlement.
+The NBA legend tied the knot for the first time to first wife Juanita Vanoy, who won a boatload of money in their divorce settlement.
 They had three children together, two of which played college basketball.
-The GOAT then married Cuban-American model Yvette Prieto, who he had two more children with.
+The G.O.A.T. then married Cuban-American model Yvette Prieto, who he had two more children with.

 Marcus Jordan Played Basketball At UCF